TomasHubelbauer/hyperv/README.md

 ### Resolve the ISO DVD boot issue

 https://stackoverflow.com/q/60233321/2715716
+Actually this might be because a key is not held down during boot, I might be able to solve it by doing the below - simulating mouse and keyboard input to the VM.

 ### Simulare keyboard and mouse as an easier alternative to unattended install